pedrofgodinho/dotfiles-old/README.md

     dotfiles stash
     dotfiles checkout

+    dotfiles config --local status.showUntrackedFiles no

 # Instalation
 In this section I'll be detailing exactly how I installed my system.
 A lot of this will not be applicable to everyone, I'm writing it mostly as a note to myself for future reference.

+DO NOT MINDLESSLY COPY THIS.
+This includes hardcoded usernames, gid's, and partitions.
+Read carefully.

 ## Arch Install
     #Load keyboard layout